top of page

 • MoR (Merchant of Record): Owns the sale and is liable for the transaction with the customer.

-• Payment services “agent” (PSD2 context): An entity acting on behalf of an authorised payment institution (not the same thing as being the seller/MoR).
+• Payment services “agent” (PSD2 context): An entity acting on behalf of an authorized payment institution, which is not the same as being the seller or MoR.

 In practice, a casino group might use:

-• a Cyprus group company as MoR (seller on the statement), and
+• A Cyprus group company as MoR (the seller on the statement).

-Why online casinos use a group Merchant of Record structure
+Why Online Casinos Prefer a Group Merchant of Record Structure

 Gambling is treated as high risk by many banks and acquirers.
 A dedicated MoR entity can be built with:

-That can improve onboarding outcomes and reduce the odds of abrupt processing interruptions (though nothing eliminates risk entirely).
+This can improve onboarding outcomes and reduce the chances of abrupt processing interruptions.
+However, it’s important to note that nothing eliminates risk entirely.

-If you run multiple casino brands (or multiple domains), one MoR can centralize:
+If you run multiple casino brands or domains, one MoR can centralize:

 Because the MoR owns the player payment relationship, it can standardize:

-Separating “payments liability” (chargebacks, reserves, fraud losses) from the operating/gaming entity can help contain operational and legal exposure—while keeping gaming IP/operations stable.
+Separating “payments liability” (chargebacks, reserves, fraud losses) from the operating or gaming entity can help contain operational and legal exposure.
+This approach keeps gaming IP and operations stable.

-Why Cyprus specifically can be attractive for a casino Merchant of Record
+Why Cyprus is an Attractive Location for a Casino Merchant of Record

-Cyprus is an EU Member State and a euro area country.
-That matters because euro-based payment flows can be simpler when your contracting entity is inside the EU/euro framework, and SEPA enables cashless euro payments across the EU (and beyond) in a standardized way.
+Cyprus is an EU Member State and a Euro area country.
+This status is significant because euro-based payment flows can be simpler when your contracting entity is within the EU/euro framework.
+Additionally, SEPA enables cashless euro payments across the EU and beyond in a standardized manner.

 Where you contract, bank, and settle often influences which PSPs and banking partners will consider you.
-Cyprus is part of the EU payments landscape overseen under PSD2 transparency mechanisms (e.g., EBA registers for authorised entities).
+Cyprus is part of the EU payments landscape overseen under PSD2 transparency mechanisms.
+This includes EBA registers for authorized entities.

-Historically Cyprus has been known for a comparatively low corporate tax rate, but reform proposals for 2026 profits include an increase from 12.5% to 15% (details depend on enacted legislation and effective dates).
-This doesn’t make Cyprus “bad” for structuring—but it means you should model the post-2026 reality rather than relying on older assumptions.
+Historically, Cyprus has been known for a comparatively low corporate tax rate.
+However, reform proposals for 2026 profits include an increase from 12.5% to 15%.
+The specifics depend on enacted legislation and effective dates.
+This change doesn’t make Cyprus a poor choice for structuring, but it means you should model the post-2026 reality rather than relying on older assumptions.

-A Cyprus MoR can help when it creates a clean, consistent story for counterparties:
+A Cyprus MoR can help create a clean, consistent story for counterparties:

 1. Who sells to the player? → MoR